Buying Multi-Unit Rentals?

 - If you intend to live in one of the units, then FHA guidelines could apply.
 This allows buyers to purchase with the least down payment, as little as 3.5% of the purchase price.
 There are even loans (called FHA 203K) that allow the purchase of homes that need extensive work.

 - Since you can buy a more expensive property, when values go up you’ll make a larger profit.
 When rents go up you’ll make more profit due to having multiple tenants/rents.

-- If you get a bad tenant you will still have the other tenants to collect rent from while dealing with the issue.
+- If a tenant stops paying rent you will still have the other tenants to collect rent from while dealing with the issue.
 In the case of fourplexes this is referred to as “standing on four legs”.

 - Due to higher rental income you can afford to have a professional property management company manage the property for you.